About PetersPioneersWilliam Peter and Elizabeth Berles Drueke Family

 William Peter Druekes Drueke tombstone

-William Peter Drueke tombstone, Mount Calvary Cemetery.
+William Peter Drueke tombstone at Mount Calvary Cemetery.
+See: Find a Grave

 In March 2012, Jack Sullivan wrote a blog story about William Peter Drueke's career, The blog is called Those Pre-Pro Whiskey Men!
 The story is called William Peter Drueke Built a Future in “Furniture City”.